thehonorguard/mkdocs/docs/RoleGuide/medic.md

 Even with this training, the Combat Life Saver is not able to perform advanced medical procedures.

-One of the roles of the CLS, is to support the medic is asked to, and return to combat as quickly as possible.
+One of the roles of the CLS, is to support the medic when asked to, and return to combat as quickly as possible.

 ### Medic